pinkforest/pinkforest/2025-01-25-slabbable.md

 If you would like to help, please feel free to send and issue or a PR.

-I would also like to participate capitalism including relating to my work so let me know if I can help or if you feel that my work helps you in any way :)
+If you need help relating to my work, pleaselet me know if I can help or if you feel that my work helps you in any way whether it's capitalism or open source :)

 You can find me at [My personal Discord](https://discord.gg/rXVsmzhaZa) or [Another smol Discord](https://discord.gg/pW35BNSBeV).